Andrea-Gates/ChallengeXI-README-Generator/README.md

 # README Generator 4000

 Based on JavaScript the README 4000 offers the next generation in CLIs,... for, um for generating a README file for a GitHub repository.
 It uses the inquirer package to prompt the user for input and the fs package to write the README file to the file system.
+To view a walkthrough of this bad boy in action, please go to: https://www.loom.com/share/985bd14e2d6343a5a275de1ac519d664/

 ## Table of Contents